Assistant Professor of Global Health and Social Medicine

 Executive Director, Center for Bioethics; Lecturer on Global Health and Social Medicine

-Christine Mitchell, MS, MTS, is associate director of clinical ethics in the Division of Medical Ethics.
+Christine Mitchell, MS, MTS, is executive director of clinical ethics in the Center for Bioethics.
 She developed and runs an annual Harvard bioethics course, leads the monthly Harvard Ethics Consortium, teaches in the ethics fellowship program, and organized and co-chairs with Bob Truog the Ethics Leadership Council for the Harvard teaching hospitals and health care facilities.
 Her current research, with Judy Johnson and Bob Truog, is focused on evaluation of ethics consultation at Harvard hospitals (TEECH).

 Associate Professor of Global Health and Social Medicine